Turbo Takeaways

 4. Once you purchase the vehicle and make the payment to the dealership, you must send the title to Navy Federal within 90 days.
 Navy Federal will hold the title until you pay off your automobile loan in full, at which point the credit union will release the vehicle’s title to you in your name, free and clear.

-“It’s always a best practice to get pre-approved for an auto loan before you go shopping for a new automobile,” advises Brad Reichert, founder and managing director of Reichert Asset Management LLC.
-“That way, you can negotiate with full confidence when you talk to the seller and get the best deal on the vehicle you want,” he says.
+“It’s always a best practice to get pre-approved for an auto loan before you go shopping for a new automobile,” says Brad Reichert, founder and managing director of Reichert Asset Management LLC.
+“That way, you can negotiate with full confidence when you talk to the seller and get the best deal on the vehicle you want,” Reichert adds.

-While Navy Federal car loans are a solid choice, the membership requirements may limit who can apply.
-We recommend shopping around for loan options to find the best interest rates for used or new vehicles.
-Here’s how Navy Federal stacks up against other financial institutions.
+While Navy Federal car loans are a solid choice thanks to flexible terms and competitive rates, the membership requirements may limit who can apply.
+It’s smart to compare loan options to lock in the best rates, whether you're buying new or used.

 Navy Federal vs. Other Credit Unions